apurugganan/00_compsci/02_mit6001x/notes.md

 Bisection Search
 pick in the middle, too big or too small, throw away half, repeat ordering property, value increases monotolicly,

+# Chapter 4
+Decomposition
+able to break problems into different, self-contained, pieces

+Abstraction
+supreess details of method to compute something rom use of that computation